Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 Pastrami is beef brisket that is soaked in spices and then smoked.
 It was brought to the US by Eastern European Jewish immigrants.
 In the “Old Country” brining and smoking meat was done to keep meat from spoiling.
 Now, we eat it that way because it just tastes good.

 My favorite place for pastrami is Katz’s on the Lower East Side.
-The pastrami is sliced thick, juicy and brimming with flavor.
+The pastrami is sliced thick; it’s juicy and brimming with flavor.
 I go back and forth on mustard—sometimes yes, sometimes no—but my mother slathers on the mustard.
-Katz’s offers sour and half sour pickles.
+Katz’s offers sour and half-sour pickles.
 For me, full sour is best.

 There are some other places in New York to get good pastrami.
 The Second Avenue Deli (which is now actually on 33rd Street) makes pastrami.
 Harry and Ida’s, not far from the 9/11 memorial, has a more modern take on pastrami.
 You can also get it in some of the diners and delis in New York, but I still recommend Katz’s for the best pastrami sandwich.
 Just don’t go on a weekend—it’s too crowded and you will wait for hours.